pecan-solutions/lacesong/docs/CONTRIBUTING.md

 ### Code Comments

 - Use comments sparingly, only where necessary
-- All code comments should be in lowercase
-- Comment style reflects an experienced senior developer teaching a junior
 - Only comment:
   - Complex or convoluted logic
   - Important architectural decisions